AgregoreWeb/website/blog/2022/04/ipfs-with-chromium.md

 ### Bromite

-After getting the initial version working, we started looking at workflows for how to appy patches, and at other browsers we could use to improve privacy.
+After getting the initial version working, we started looking at workflows for how to apply patches, and at other browsers we could use to improve privacy.

-From some searching we found [Bromite](https://www.bromite.org/) which adds a bunch of privacy-enhacing features on top of Chromium, but doesn't add too many bells and whistles outside of that.
+From some searching we found [Bromite](https://www.bromite.org/) which adds a bunch of privacy-enhancing features on top of Chromium, but doesn't add too many bells and whistles outside of that.

 It uses a [git patch](https://mindmajix.com/patch-workflows-git) based workflow, where each feature they create is put into a separate [patch file](https://github.com/bromite/bromite/tree/master/build/patches) and then applied over top of the chrome source.

-This makes it easier to send around patches to other projects and to apply them over top of chromium without needing to worrya bout preserving git history.
+This makes it easier to send around patches to other projects and to apply them over top of chromium without needing to worry about preserving git history.

 We took a similar approach by automating the process in Agregore Mobile and having scripts to [generate](https://github.com/AgregoreWeb/agregore-mobile/blob/default/generate_patch.py) and [apply](https://github.com/AgregoreWeb/agregore-mobile/blob/default/apply_agregore_patches.py) patches.